Managed Workflows for Apache Airflow (MWAA)

 Adding or updating DAGs

-To add DAGs to Airflow, upload them to the S3 bucket at the path configured by the DagS3Path
+Just upload your DAGs to the designated S3 bucket path, configured by the DagS3Path

 argument.